8.4. Synchronization

 show <nat|nat64> counters [vrf NAME] sync

 Display NAT or NAT64 counters for synchronization.
-See Show and Clear Commands for their description.
+See Show and Clear Commands for their description except for these counters:

 nfware# show nat counters sync